scribe-security/docs/docs/valint/initiatives.md

           with: {} # rule input, depending on the rule type
 ```

-> Fields `id` and `name` are required.
+> The `id` and `name` fields are required.
 The `version` field is optional and can be used to easily track the changes in the initiative.
 >
 > The `url` field is optional and can be used to provide a link to the documentation.
 >
-> `id` for the initiative/control/rule can be specified by the user, but they cannot contain forward slashes `/`.
+> The `id` of an initiative, control or rule cannot contain forward slashes `/`.

 > For configuration details, see the [configuration](./configuration.md) section.
 >